jwdeveloper/TikTokLiveJava/README.md

 </div>

 # Introduction
-A Java library based on [TikTokLive](https://github.com/isaackogan/TikTokLive) and [TikTokLiveSharp](https://github.com/sebheron/TikTokLiveSharp).
+A Java library inspired by [TikTokLive](https://github.com/isaackogan/TikTokLive) and [TikTokLiveSharp](https://github.com/sebheron/TikTokLiveSharp).
 Use it to receive live stream events such as comments and gifts in realtime from [TikTok LIVE](https://www.tiktok.com/live) by connecting to TikTok's internal WebCast push service.
 The library includes a wrapper that connects to the WebCast service using just the username (`uniqueId`).
 This allows you to connect to your own live chat as well as the live chat of other streamers.
 No credentials are required.
 Events such as [Members Joining](#member), [Gifts](#gift), [Subscriptions](#subscribe), [Viewers](#roomuser), [Follows](#social), [Shares](#social), [Questions](#questionnew), [Likes](#like) and [Battles](#linkmicbattle) can be tracked.